-Even with a well defined workflow and production process, it can still be challenging to equate this to time, people and costs.
+Even with a well defined workflow and production process, it can still be challenging to equate this to time, people and costs, get mmore help with this website dedicated to the comparison of business costs.
 In the quarterly Content Strategy Masterclass that we run at GatherContent, we include an exercise, based around the typical content production process outlined above, that attempts to calculate the effort needed to get content through this process.

 The exercise isn’t a scientific approach, but it is based on a sample size of a couple of thousand attendees.
 During the class, attendees are asked to assign an amount of time to get content through each stage of the process.
 This is all based around a 700 word web page with technical advice that must be correct, text only, no other formats.
 So a fairly straight forward page in terms of requirements.

 Stage by stage, attendees add their amounts to a shared spreadsheet so for example one participant may end up with the following:

 - Review – 2 hours

 - Review in HTML – 1 hour

 - Publish – 0.5 hours

 This is a total of 15 hours spent getting the content for this sample page done, from brief to published.
 This doesn’t account for several review and feedback loops with different stakeholders either.